Litecoin Price Today (LTC/USD) – Live Chart & Analysis

 Binance

-World’s largest exchange by volume with multiple LTC trading pairs.
-Offers spot, margin, and futures trading.
-Lowest maker/taker fees in the industry.
+World’s largest exchange by volume with multiple LTC trading pairs including spot, margin, and futures.
+Lowest maker/taker fees in the industry for active traders.
+Regulatory status varies by jurisdiction: fully licensed in some markets, restricted in others.

 CEX — Europe